lzrwilliam/IntroductionToRobotics/README.md

 The system also utilizes a debounce function to ensure button presses are not falsely detected due to rapid pressing or electrical interference.
 The debounce is implemented using the millis function.
 We use a State Machine in order to control the elevator that has 4 states:  Asteptare, InchidereUsi (closing the doors before leaving the current floor), InMiscare (moving), and DeschidereUsiLaDestinatie (opening doors when the desired floor is reached).
 If we want we can add another states like Emergency Stop, without a lot of work and keeps the code clean and very easy to be understood.
+To be mentioned, to realize this homework succesfully, the help of ChatGPT has been used, to understand better some functionalities and particularties of coding and hardware.